 ¹Lean Enterprise, How High Performance Organizations Innovate at Scale. by: Jez Humble, Barry O’Reilly, Joanne Molesky, Chapter 1 Introduction, Section : A Lean Enterprise is Primarily a Human System

-The flow of information has been studied extensively by sociologist Ron Westrum in the context of safety in the medical field, and to quote him
+The flow of information has been studied extensively by sociologist Ron Westrum in the context of safety in the medical field, and here is what he says about it.

 ” Because information flow is both influential and also indicative of other aspects of culture, it can be used to predict how organizations or parts of them will behave when trouble arises.”²